vicente-gonzalez-ruiz/SVC/README.md

 Encode-frame procedure:

 1. Generate "Level L" by using "Level L-1".
-2. Generate a prediction for "Level L-1" using "Level L" (for example, using bilinear interpolation).
+2. Generate a prediction for "Level L-1" using "Level L" (using the same method than the used by the decoder).
 3. Generate a prediction error for "Level L-1" as the substraction of the prediction for "Level L-1" to "Level L-1".
 4. Encode the prediction error for "Level L-1".
 5. L <- L + 1.